Rastafari: Haile Selassie and the early Rastas: 1930–1949

-Howell was the early movement's "leading figure".
-He preached that black Africans were superior to white Europeans and that Afro-Jamaicans should owe their allegiance to Haile Selassie rather than to King George V. The island's colonial authorities arrested him and charged him with sedition in 1934, resulting in a two-year imprisonment.
+Howell was the early movement's leading figure.
+He preached that black Africans were superior to white Europeans and that Afro-Jamaicans should owe their allegiance to Haile Selassie rather than to King George V. Jamaica's colonial authorities arrested him and charged him with sedition in 1934, resulting in a two-year imprisonment.
 Following his release, Howell established the Ethiopian Salvation Society and in 1939 formed a Rasta community, known as Pinnacle, in Saint Catherine Parish.
 Jamaica's police feared that Howell was plotting an armed rebellion and raided Pinnacle repeatedly.
 Pinnacle ultimately closed in 1954 and Howell was committed to a mental hospital.